feathersui/feathersui-starling/documentation/help/markdown/image-loader.md

 author: Josh Tynjala

 ---
-# How to use the Feathers ImageLoader component
+# How to use the Feathers `ImageLoader` component

 The `ImageLoader` class wraps `starling.display.Image` inside a Feathers component to add additional features.
 For instance, you can easily load an image from a URL and automatically convert it to a texture that is fully managed by the `ImageLoader`.
 The texture will be disposed when the `ImageLoader` is disposed.
 A number of other useful properties have been added to `ImageLoader`.
 See below for more details.

 ## The Basics

-Let's create an `ImageLoader` and pass in a texture:
+First, let's create an `ImageLoader` control, pass in a texture to display, and add it to the display list:

 ``` code
 var loader:ImageLoader = new ImageLoader();